 Our research is editorially independent but we may earn a commission for purchases made through our links.

-A way of life in Austin, Texas, barbecue is taken seriously in this part of the country.
-With an array of top-notch restaurants serving mouthwatering cuisine, here foodies will find nationally-recognized smoked meats and expert pitmasters.
-Where both local and visitors alike wait in long lines to sit in outdoor and indoor picnic seating just to sample meaty selections of briskets, ribs, and sausages from some of the finest barbecues in the city.
+One of the top things to do in Austin, Texas, eating barbecue is taken seriously in this part of the country.
+With an array of top-notch restaurants serving mouthwatering cuisine, here foodies will find nationally recognized smoked meats and expert pitmasters.
 One of the tastiest lists we’ve put together, read on to discover some of the best spots to indulge in delicious BBQ in Austin, Texas.

 YOU'RE ALL SET!